venusrb/Fall-Risk-Prediction/README.md

 # Fall-Risk-Prediction

-This is a repository for fall risk prediction project.
+This is a repository for a fall risk prediction project.
 I propose a machine learning algorithm that can predict risk of fall with hig sensitivity to what an experienced geriatrician can do.
 This would eventually enhance the cumbersome and time-consuming process of fall risk screening currently used in clinics to detect older adults at increased risk of fall.

 ### Overview